 #5.
 Rio de Janeiro

-But Olympic Games aside, children will love the beautiful beaches, tons of activities, as well as the fabulous tropical forest just a few miles from a city with colorful, vivid animals and birds.
+But Olympic Games aside, children will love the beautiful beaches, tons of activities, as well as the fabulous tropical forest just a few miles from a city with colourful, vivid animals and birds.

 Brazilians are also very family-oriented which makes visiting with kids easy; you’ll be welcomed with open arms at most restaurants and high chairs are readily available.
 Find more suggestions for your Rio family trip on the Lonely Planet website.